Dental Sealants and Fluoride

 It’s easy to brush our front teeth as we stand in front of the mirror and smile.
 But, more difficult to clean, and hence keep free of decay, are those in the back of our mouth.
 Not only is it harder to floss in the posterior areas, but these teeth also have more crevices and that makes it more challenging to remove bacteria with a toothbrush, even an electric one.
 Sometimes the bristle of the brush is actually thicker that the crevice in the tooth.
 One additional way to protect our pre-molars and molars, especially for children who are not as adept at brushing, is to place a thin, glass ionomer, (a combination of water, a powder, and a liquid acid) on the chewing surfaces of the back teeth.
 The material hardens and acts as a barrier, keeping decay-causing bacterial plaque from sitting directly on the occlusal surfaces.

 The application of ‘pit and fissure’ sealants is a safe and simple procedure, one that has been available since the early 1960s.
 After your teeth are professionally cleaned, the solution is placed on the tooth and dries naturally.
 Once applied your hygienist, or dentist will check to ensure the occlusion (bite) is even.
 It takes but a few minutes per tooth.
 The sealant is strong enough to withstand the forces of chewing and typically lasts a few years before a reapplication is indicated.
 When you, or your children, are seen for a dental cleaning and examination either Drs.
-Hochberg, Diora or To will examine the dental sealants to see if they exhibit wear.
+Hochberg or Diora will examine the dental sealants to see if they exhibit wear.
 If so, replacement of the dental sealant may be recommended.
 We suggest that parents consider sealants as soon as their children’s premolars and molars have erupted, with reapplication throughout the early teenage years.
 And, protecting molars that are susceptible to decay need not be limited to children.
 Adults benefit from sealants as well.

 Fluoride